rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to discover backup for recovery of VM](/img/api-to-discover-vm-for-recovery.png)

 2. Obtain the Cloud Recovery Protection Id from the for the cloud protection recovery from the virtual machine using the GreenLake API GET /backup-recovery/v1beta1/virtual-machines/:id/backups given the virtual machine id.
 Copy the “{{backupId}}” from the response body from the below figure.
 API used for this:
-   **GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id**
+`GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id`

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)

 3. Obtain the **datastore id** and the **cluster id** from the datastore that accommodate the datastore type that this VM can be restored, which is VMFS.
 In this hypervisor, I am using the datastore with the name “0-BRS-VMFS-Test3” and enter that as the filter into GreenLake API GET /virtualization/v1beta1/datastores.
-The API for this:
+The API for this: `GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id`.
-   **GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id**

 ![API to obtain the cluster and datastore Ids](/img/api-obtain-cluster-and-datastore.png)